-NMV/r Molnupiravir Indications Age ≥18, and ≥12yrs and ≥40kg Age ≥18 Modifications Renal impairment: Moderate, reduce dose as below.
+NMV/r Molnupiravir Indications Age ≥18, and ≥12yrs and ≥40kg Age ≥18 Consensus does not exist on the Modifications Renal impairment: Moderate, reduce dose as below.
 Severe impairment, avoid use.
 Hepatic: Not recommended in severe impairment No renal adjustment.
-No hepatic adjustment.
-Dose Nirmatrelvir 300mg + ritonavir 100mg every 12 hours x5 days.
+No hepatic adjustment. recommendation of NMV/r for pregnant patients.
+The FDA states that for a mother and unborn baby, the benefit of taking Dose Nirmatrelvir 300mg + ritonavir 100mg every 12 hours x5 days.
 For moderate renal impairment use nirmatrelvir 150mg + ritonavir 100mg.
-800mg orally every 12 hours for 5 days Special requirements Drug interactions with CYP3A metabolized medications require special management Outpatient only Pregnancy/ Lactation Limited data (see at right).
+800mg orally every 12 hours for 5 days NMV/r may be greater than the risk from the treatment, given existing animal studies and the extensive use of ritonavir Special requirements Drug interactions with CYP3A metabolized medications require special management Outpatient only in pregnant women with HIV.
+By contrast, WHO states that their strong Pregnancy/ Lactation Limited data (see at right).
 May reduce hormonal contraception efficacy, alternative method should be used.
-Not recommended, contraception should be used while taking and for 4 days (females) or 3 months (males) after Route Oral Oral Cost Brand name: \$\$ Generic: \$ Brand name: \$\$ Generic: \$ Generic: \$ Generic: \$
+Not recommended, contraception should be used while taking and for 4 days (females) or 3 months (males) after recommendation for its use does not apply to pregnant patients.
+Route Oral Oral Cost Brand name: \$\$ Generic: \$ Brand name: \$\$ Generic: \$